Jumeirah College, Al Safa – The Review

 Simon O’Connor, Principal and CEO – Jumeirah College

-GEMS Jumeirah College, founded in 1999, sets itself apart with an holistic, whole-child focused approach to the English National Curriculum.
-The school, under its current principal, Simon O’Connor, has forged a reputation for the outstanding personal development of its students, this recognised in class-best KHDA scoring for the College’s whole child provision.
+GEMS Jumeirah College, founded in 1999, sets itself apart with an holistic, whole-child focused approach to the English National Curriculum, hugely warm schooling, exceptional child progress – and outstanding school leadership.
+The school, under its very highly thought of Principal, Simon O’Connor, has forged a reputation for the exceptional high quality of its personal development of students, this recognised in class-best KHDA scoring for the College’s whole child provision.

-WhichSchoolAdvisor.com records extremely positive feedback from parents on its whole child approach but inevitably some parents also want even more attainment academically.
-The College, however, despite scoring academically above UK benchmarks and within the top tier of UAE exam attainment, is resolutely not a hot house school, and refuses to be one.
+Our sister site, WhichSchoolAdvisor.com, records extremely positive feedback from parents on its whole child approach but inevitably some parents also want even more attainment academically.
+The College, however, despite scoring academically well above UK benchmarks and within the top tier of UAE exam attainment, is resolutely not a hot house school, and refuses to be one.
 Nor is it academically selective.
+We think the result of this – for children, pays dividends.
+Jumeirah College is a very happy school populated by thoughtful, considered students with high levels of empathy and global concern.
+Just the sorts of rounded, inspiring young men and women Google argues are the lifeblood of the economy of the future.

 Sixth Form subject choice at A’ Level is outstanding.
 27 subject options include Photography; Art; Government and Politics; Psychology (also impressively offered at O’ Level – a critical bridge subject between the Arts and Sciences and one with considerable draw for top tier university Admissions); sociology, music technology; Drama and Theatre Design – all subjects that get lost by the wayside in lesser schools that do not invest in the teaching staff to deliver choice.
 For us, this is a stand-out feature of the school.

 We do think, however, the school is missing a trick in not offering technical stream BTEC options, particularly given the launch of T Levels in 2019.
-T level will best address, in a British Education context, the strengths of the alternative (and outstanding) IB Career Related Programme offered by the International Baccalaureate – but BTEC is, in our view, undervalued.
+T levels will best address, in a British Education context, the strengths of the alternative (and outstanding) IB Career Related Programme offered by the International Baccalaureate – but BTEC is, in our view, undervalued.
 The depth of subject choice at Jumeirah College does compensate, but technical stream education is offered only in A Level Product Design.
 BTEC Engineering, for example, would provide a good balance to the (outstanding) richness of the Arts and Humanities offer.
+It is also a dfined gap in provision within the Dubai.

 Jumeirah College Sixth Form Prospectus